Scaling accessibility compliance at VA.gov through community and culture

 Similarly, we wanted to ensure that VA.gov products would be both compliant and provide a frictionless experience for disabled Veterans.

-The benefits of beyond compliance framing
+The benefits of compliance framing

 Improved cost and time savings